Tufin/oasdiff/BREAKING-CHANGES.md

 ```

 There are two levels of breaking changes:
-- `WARN` - Warning are potential breaking changes which developers should be aware of, but cannot be confirmed programmatically
+- `WARN` - Warnings are potential breaking changes which developers should be aware of, but cannot be confirmed programmatically
 - `ERR` - Errors are definite breaking changes which should be avoided

 To exit with return code 1 when any ERR-level breaking changes are found, add the `--fail-on ERR` flag.